-1. Any loose materials or possible obstructions, such as rugs or furniture should be removed from the immediate, slide-out room area.

-Make sure that the motorhome (Figure 10-2) has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is "on" and the engine is running before attempting to use the slide-out features.
+- All windows in the slide-out room (Figure 10-3) must be closed and secured before the slide-out room is to be extended or retracted.
+Also, any loose materials or possible obstructions, such as rugs or furniture must be removed from the immediate slide-out room area. - 2.
+Make sure that the motorhome has been leveled, that the battery is fully charged and connected to the electrical system, and that the ignition switch is ON and the engine is running before attempting to use the slide-out features.